GreeneWoods/agentic-query-app/README.md

 I hope these steps serve you well.
 I made this README using Ubuntu, while I believe these commands should transfer, you may need to make some adjustments for your OS.
 I also used OpenAI's api for this solution, but I'm confident it can be altered to use other LLM providers without any additional effort.

+## Troubleshooting

+If for whatever reason the db doesn't spin up properly please follow these steps:
+1. follow the instructions in the leads_api/README.md.
+2. uncomment ./leads_api/db.py:7
+3. start the api
+4. stop the api
+5. comment out ./leads_api/db.py:7
+6. restart the api
+7. open another terminal
+8. activate the api virtual environment
+9. navigate to the root folder
+10. `python pipeline.py`

+The process is idempotent, so it should be safe to run multiple times, or with incomplete data.